portableant/personal-blog/_posts/2018-10-30-mozfest-the-pop-up-museum.md

 ### Our attendance record

 This was our second foray into the world of Mozfest, after Professor Andrew Prescott suggested I put a session in for the 2017 version (which I did with Jennifer Wexler and [Amelia Knowlson](http://ameliaknowlson.com/)), and this year on behalf of the team, I decided to go for a weekend long session and we were fortunate to be given a gallery space for the whole weekend &#8211; thank you to Yo and the other space wranglers.
-We aren&#8217;t the first pop-up museum to attend, as [George Oates pointed out](https://twitter.com/ukglo/status/1056502154440130560), they took the [Small Museum](https://thesmallmuseum.org/2015/11/14/the-small-museum-v2/) to Mozfest in 2015 &#8211; we&#8217;re standing on the shoulders of giants there!
+We aren't the first pop-up museum to attend, as [George Oates pointed out](https://twitter.com/ukglo/status/1056502154440130560), they took the [Small Museum](https://thesmallmuseum.org/2015/11/14/the-small-museum-v2/) to Mozfest in 2015 &#8211; we're standing on the shoulders of giants there!

 ### Who were these intrepid museologists and creative wizards?